MixerGAN: An MLP-Based Architecture for Unpaired Image-to-Image Translation: MixerGAN

 For comparison's sake, we experiment with networks of similar size to those used in the original CycleGAN paper \cite{cyclegan}.
 While the mixer blocks have more parameters than the convolutional blocks, our mixer models still have the same number of non-linearities and a comparable---if not lower---dimensional latent space.

-In accordance with the original CycleGAN, our mixer-based generator consists of a single-layer convolutional stem followed by two strided convolutional layers for learned down-sampling.
-The transforming part of the generator then consists of 9 isotropic mixer blocks.
-Lastly, the transformative section is followed by two up-sampling transposed convolutions and a final convolution to remap the representation to the source dimensionality.
-For our discriminator, we experiment with both a vanilla PatchGAN \cite{pix2pix} as well as a mixer-augmented network.
+In accordance with the original CycleGAN, our mixer-based generator consists of a single-layer convolutional stem followed by two strided convolutional layers for learned down-sampling and a linear patch down-projection step.
+The patch down-projection step is effectively a convolution where the kernel size and stride are equal to the patch size, resulting in an output representation where each pixel is a linear projection of a disjoint patch of the input.
+For all our experiments, we used a patch size of 8x8 and projected each patch to a token vector of length 256.
+The transforming part of the MixerGAN generator then consists of 9 isotropic mixer blocks (whereas the analogous part of the CycleGAN generator has 9 residual convolutional blocks).
+Lastly, the transformative section is followed by a linear patch up-projection step, two up-sampling transposed convolutions, and a final convolution to remap the representation to the source RGB space.
+For our discriminator, we employ a PatchGAN in accordance with the CycleGAN paper \cite{pix2pix}.

 The mixer blocks themselves directly follow the formulation given in the MLP-Mixer paper \cite{mixer}.
-After the patch projection step, the tokens are stacked as columns such that the representation $X$ is now only two-dimensional.
-The mixer block itself consists of two Multi-Layer Perceptrons: one for token mixing and one for channel mixing.
-The token-mixing MLP acts on the \textit{columns} of the representation while the the channel-mixing MLP acts on its \textit{channels}.
-Note that the typical \textit{transformer architecture} contains a channel-mixing MLP but performs a self-attention operation in lieu of the token-mixing MLP.
-The overview architecture of the MLP-Mixer blocks can be seen in Figure \ref{fig:my_label}.
+After the patch projection step, the tokens are stacked as rows such that the representation $\mathbf{X}$ is now only two-dimensional and is of shape $(tokens \times channels)$.
+The mixer block itself consists of two Multi-Layer Perceptrons with skip connections: one for token mixing and one for channel mixing.
+The token-mixing MLP acts on the \textit{columns} of the representation while the the channel-mixing MLP acts on its \textit{rows}.
+If we do not expand the hidden dimension of the MLPs, then the shape of our token-mixing weights $\mathbf{W}_1$ and $\mathbf{W}_2$ is $(tokens \times tokens)$.
+Likewise, the shape of our channel-mixing weights $\mathbf{W}_3$ and $\mathbf{W}_4$ is $(channels \times channels)$.

 Formally, the MLP-mixer block on $\mathbf{X} \to \mathbf{Y}$ can be described by the following equations: